 Jackson, Mississippi, has a variety of industries, including universities, cultural attractions, financial institutions, automobile companies, petroleum, and automotive component businesses.
 Both manufacturing and the construction of many workplaces in the 20th century often involved asbestos.
 This use of asbestos has caused exposure and illness in many residents.

 If you or a loved one have been affected by mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Jackson, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

-Headquartered in Jackson, Ergon Refining, also known as Ergon Inc., is a marketing company for refined oil.
-The company is also a manufacturer, processor, and transporter of crude oil.
+A major employer in Jackson, Ergon Refining, also known as Ergon Inc., refines, processes, transports, and markets oil and gas.
 The business started in 1954 as a small propane distributing company.
 It quickly expanded into a booming business with over 2,000 employees.

-As with many other companies during the 1900s and up until the late 1970s, Ergon Refining relied heavily on asbestos.
-The dangerous mineral was used for its fire and heat-resistant properties and its ability to be unaffected by chemicals.
-In addition to being used in plants and buildings, it was used in clothing, hard hats, safety gear, benchtops, and more.
+As with many other companies during the 1900s and up until the late 1970s, Ergon Refining relied heavily on asbestos for its fire and heat-resistant properties.
+Unfortunately, asbestos at Ergon put workers at risk of exposure and illness.
+In addition to being used in plants and buildings, asbestos was used in clothing, hard hats, safety gear, benchtops, and more.